StarAtNyte/Rate-Adaptive-One-Step-Diffusion-Compression-Lovif-ECCV26/README.md

-# Rate-Adaptive One-Step Diffusion Compression
+# Rate-Adaptive One-Step Diffusion Compression for AIGC Images (Lovif, ECCV 2026)

 This repository contains the public implementation and paper source for our challenge submission on learned compression of AI-generated images.
 The method